go-while/rocksolid-light/README.md

 Forums can be Usenet newsgroups, or any groups you wish to create.
 Forums can be synchronized with other rslight installs, or other nntp servers.

+  * Uses sqlite3 database.
+No configuration required
   * Does not require Javascript
   * Built in nntp server
-  * Synchronize with inn or another rslight site
+  * Synchronize with inn or another rslight site, or run standalone
   * Read and post using a news client
+  * SSL encryption
-  * Tested with Claws Mail, Thunderbird, Knews, tin and some others
+  * Tested with Claws Mail, Thunderbird, Knews, tin, Pan and some others
+  * NoCeM and Spamassassin support
+  * Message expiration by site or by group

+  * Send/Receive mail to/from users at other Rocksolid Light sites
+  * Search article bodies
+  * Display body snippet in overboard and search results
+  * Email authentication if enabled
+  * Protect poster email addresses if enabled

   * Interface works reasonably well on small devices
   * Colors in CSS are in a separate file for easy testing and modification
   * Groups can be renamed for cleaner display
   * Configuration options may be set for each individual 'section'

 See INSTALL.md for installation instructions.

 If you have trouble, post to rocksolid.nodes.help (www.novabbs.com) and we'll try to help.

-Features added in 0.6.5

-* NoCeM support
-* Spamassassin support
-* Message expiration
-* Ability to ban incoming messages by user
-* Display first image attachment inline

-Features added in 0.6.6

-* SSL encryption as a client and as a server
-* New account created may be authenticated by email if configured to do so
-* Display last poster per thread
-* Link to display full headers of any message
-* More commands supported in nntp server
-* Config option to enable/disable displaying only partial poster email address
-* Log rotation
-* Main config file can now be modified using a browser
-* Header links configured through a config file, not hard coded
-* Added motd (message of the day) feature that can also display Unix fortunes
-* Config option to limit a user to 'X' posts/hour.
-May also be different for individual users

-Features added in 0.6.7

-* Handle main article overview in sqlite db for easier management and speed
-* Allow configuration of expire per group
-* Search now searches across all sections
-* Moving a group from one section to another doesn't break overview

-Features added in 0.6.8

-* Store articles in sqlite .db3 instead of tradspool
-* Simple config option to choose database or tradspool
-* Faster search and overboard

-Featurs added in 0.6.9

-* Search body of articles
-* import script to import, restore or repair group databases and/or rebuild overview
-* Add body snippet to any search results
-* Search link in thread page searches only group
-* Search link in section searches section

 Retro Guy retroguy@novabbs.com